 Trend #1: The rise of semantic search.

 Search engines are getting better at connecting users with the content and services they want.
-While focusing on exact keywords used to be the standard, we’re seeing a rise in semantic search — search engines interpreting content’s context to determine what’s relevant.
+While focusing on exact keywords used to be the standard, there’s an increased emphasis on semantic search these days, where search engines focus more on understanding the context of content.

-Google’s latest algorithm updates show it cares more about whether content fits what someone’s actually searching for instead of the keywords they use.
-This uptick in semantic search means you need to create lawyer website content that speaks to your audience’s unique interests.
+Google’s latest algorithm updates show it cares more about whether the content fits what someone’s actually searching for instead of the keywords they use.
+This uptick in semantic search means you need to create content for lawyer websites that speaks to your audience’s unique interests.

 - Answering common questions from clients.